 The 2018 Rural Youth Ambassador nominations have now opened!

-Rural and remote schools are encouraged to nominate Year 11 students to become involved.
-To nominate or for more information, click on the following links:
+Rural and remote schools are encouraged to nominate Year 11 students to get involved.
+To nominate or for more information, hit the following links:

 The Country Education Partnership (CEP) initiated the Rural Youth Ambassadors program in 2011 as a key strategy in developing the leadership skills of rural and remote young people as well as providing a formal state-wide voice for young people from across rural and remote Victoria with a focus on education provision.